 - Student name

 - Student enrollment status

 - o enrolled

-- graduated
+- o graduated

 - withdrawn

-- part-time
+- o part-time

-- o full-time
+- full-time

 - Program major

 - Dates of attendance

 - Student honors and awards.

 Directory information is public data unless the student requests this data to be treated as private.
 This request may be made at One Stop Student Services.